Find Affordable College Courses

 Full Business/Managerial Economics at North Carolina State University Report

-Ohio State University - Main Campus ranked #15 on this year’s Best Managerial Economics Schools list.
-Ohio State is a fairly large public school located in the large city of Columbus.
+Ohio State University - Main Campus landed the #15 spot in the 2023 rankings for the best business/managerial economics programs.
+Ohio State is a very large public school located in the large city of Columbus.

 Managerial Economics majors at Ohio State take out an average of $26,393 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $316.